- Student Life

 Graduate PLUS Loans (GRAD PLUS)

-Beginning July 1, 2006, graduate/professional students will now be able to borrow from the federal PLUS loan program.
-The federal PLUS loan program will allow graduate/professional students to borrow additional federal loan funds under their own signature and will be called the Graduate PLUS loan.
+The federal PLUS loan program allows graduate/professional students to borrow additional federal loan funds under their own signature.
 A student enrolled at least half-time may borrow up to the cost of attendance minus other aid.
-This loan is unsubsidized with a fixed interest rate of 7.9% and a 4% origination fee, as set by the Department of Education.
+This loan is unsubsidized with a fixed interest rate of 7.9% and a 4.205% origination fee, as set by the Department of Education.

 Review the Graduate PLUS Loan page for further information on this loan program.